YWDDLiang/Social-media-sentiment-analysis-using-a-fine-tuned-large-language-mode/Methodology/Readme.md

 - This feature makes the present model highly scalable in large-scale deployments and distributed training environments.

 In summary, the model is fine-tuned using the LoRA approach to the transformer-based Alpaca model so that the Aplaca model can be applied to a variety of natural language processing tasks, including text categorization, sentiment analysis, question and answer systems, machine translation, and text generation.

+# Limitation:
+The model in this study is not able to make high precision predictions, and is only able to make POSITIVE, NEGATIVE, and NEUTRAL predictions.
+The limitation of this model is that it is not able to output the exact trend and values, which can be improved in the future research.
+## Future research:
+As of now, the parts of the model that can be improved in this study include the following:
+- Larger dataset, the dataset of this study can be enlarged by collecting data from more forums and authoritative websites that are updated in real time.
+- More parameters, the final results can be made more accurate and comprehensive by introducing more evaluation parameters.
+- More computer resources, better performance gpu can be used to train the model and finally achieve accurate numerical prediction.
 ```
 @article{hu2021lora,
   title={Lora: Low-rank adaptation of large language models},